-Goldfish bowls are a staple at department stores as well as most pet shops.
-Ask anyone who had a goldfish as a kid and odds are they kept it in a goldfish bowl.
-Google for Goldfish bowl photos or Goldfish bowl shopping, and you’ll find thousands of them in a variety of shapes.
+Goldfish bowls are a staple at department stores as well as many pet shops.
+Ask anyone who had a goldfish as a kid and likely they kept it in a goldfish bowl.
+Google for Goldfish bowl photos and you’ll find thousands of them in a variety of shapes.
 Obviously Goldfish bowls must be the ideal home for a goldfish, right?
-Wrong.
+Wrong!

 Goldfish bowls are far too small for even a single Goldfish.
 Although the Goldfish you buy at the store looks small, it's only a matter of time before it outgrows the Goldfish bowl.
 If properly cared for even a small Goldfish can easily grow to a half foot in length, and many will grow larger than that.

 Furthermore, Goldfish bowls are too small to accommodate a filtration system, or equipment to circulate and aerate the water.
 As a result, the water will quickly become depleted of oxygen, and accumulate toxins that are dangerous to the fish.
 With such a small quantity of water, it doesn't take long to hit the danger zone.

 Goldfish are robust fish that produce more waste than similarly sized tropical fish, which presents a huge challenge in a Goldfish bowl.
 With no filter or beneficial bacterial colonies, the only way to remove waste and its by-products is to frequently change the water.
 And I do mean frequently, not just now and then.